vitejs/vite/packages/plugin-legacy/README.md

 - **Type:** `BuildOptions['terserOptions']`
 - **Default:** `build.terserOptions`

-  Defaults to `build.terserOptions` specified inside config.
+  Defaults to `build.terserOptions` specified inside vite config.
 Since `plugin-legacy` enforces the use of `terser` if minify is enabled, `polyfillChunksTerserOptions` can be set to be passed to [build.terserOptions](https://vitejs.dev/config/build-options.html#build-terseroptions).

 ## Dynamic Import